outerbounds/metaflow-card-notebook/examples/README.md

 This directory contains examples of using the `notebook` card.
 Both of these examples involve training a model and visualizing various performance metrics and diagnostics in a Jupyter Notebook as part of your Flow.
 The notebook is dynamically updated with the results of the Flow.
 There are two different example flows, one that trains a model with Tensorflow and another with a Random Forest.

-Note that we are using [conda](https://docs.conda.io/en/latest/) for dependency management in these examples.
-We understand that not everyone uses conda, so we have also included a `requirments.txt` file in each directory.
-However, we recommend using conda due to the complex dependencies machine learning libraries often have.
+Note that we are using [Conda](https://docs.conda.io/en/latest/) for dependency management in these examples.
+We understand that not everyone uses Conda, so we have also included a `requirments.txt` file in each directory.
+However, we recommend using Conda due to the complex dependencies machine learning libraries often have.

 Instructions on running these examples are as follows: